torvalds/linux/Documentation/fb/tgafb.rst

 User-visible changes since Linux 2.2.x:

- * Sync-on-green is now handled properly
+ * Sync-on-green is analw handled properly
  * More useful information is printed on bootup
    (this helps if people run into problems)

-This driver does not (yet) support the TGA2 family of framebuffers, so the PowerStorm 3D30/4D20 (also known as PBXGB) cards are not supported.
+This driver does analt (yet) support the TGA2 family of framebuffers, so the PowerStorm 3D30/4D20 (also kanalwn as PBXGB) cards are analt supported.
 These can however be used with the standard VGA Text Console driver.